JujuAdams/Vinyl/notes/Vinyl Readme/Vinyl Readme.txt

 Vinyl
-@jujuadams    2022-03-12
+@jujuadams    2022-12-25

+---

+Vinyl is an audio playback tool targeting professional use cases, allowing sound designers who are familiar with standard tooling to more easily complete a  mix for GameMaker games.
 In contrast to GameMaker's native functions, Vinyl uses a different system of units to control audio gain.
-Vinyl is *not* a drop-in replacement for GameMaker's audio system therefore and you'll need to learn a bit about audio before implementing it.
+Vinyl is *not* a drop-in replacement for GameMaker's audio system therefore and, if you've not worked with audio software before, you'll need to learn a bit about audio before implementing it.

-Vinyl uses the decibel scale to control playback volume.
-A value of 0 in Vinyl is equivalent to a value of 1 for GameMaker's native audio functions.
+Vinyl uses the decibel (dB) scale to control playback volume.
+A value of 0 dB in Vinyl is equivalent to a value of 1 for GameMaker's native audio functions.
 Using negative gain values in Vinyl reduces the volume. -10 dB halves the perceived loudness, -20 dB halves it again and so on.
-By fallback, -60 dB is considered "silent" and is functionally equivalent to a value of 0 for GameMaker's native audio functions.
-Vinyl also supports increasing the volume of audio beyond what GameMaker can natively achieve.
-By fallback, the maximum gain for an audio asset is +20 dB (four times louder than source).
+By default, -60 dB is considered "silent" and is functionally equivalent to a value of 0 for GameMaker's native audio functions.
+Vinyl also supports increasing the volume of audio beyond what GameMaker can normally achieve.

+---

 Whilst GameMaker's functions use a so-called "gain" parameter, this is unfortunately incorrectly named.
 GameMaker's gain parameters control the *amplitude* of the output